Rock Hudson

 Rock Hudson (born Roy Harold Scherer Jr.; November 17, 1925 – October 2, 1985) was an American actor.
-One of the most popular movie stars of his time, he had a screen career spanning more than three decades.
-A prominent heartthrob in the Golden Age of Hollywood, he achieved stardom with his role in Magnificent Obsession (1954), followed by All That Heaven Allows (1955), and Giant (1956), for which he received a nomination for the Academy Award for Best Actor.
+One of the most popular film stars of his time, he had a screen career spanning more than three decades, and was a prominent figure in the Golden Age of Hollywood.

+Hudson achieved stardom with his role in Magnificent Obsession (1954), followed by All That Heaven Allows (1955), and Giant (1956), for which he received a nomination for the Academy Award for Best Actor.
 Hudson also found continued success with a string of romantic comedies co-starring Doris Day: Pillow Talk (1959), Lover Come Back (1961), and Send Me No Flowers (1964).
 During the late 1960s, his films included Seconds (1966), Tobruk (1967), and Ice Station Zebra (1968).
-Unhappy with the film scripts he was offered, Hudson turned to television and was a hit, starring in the popular mystery series McMillan & Wife (1971–1977).
+Unhappy with the film scripts he was offered, Hudson formed his own film production companies, first 7 Pictures Corporation, then later Gibraltar Pictures, to have more control over his roles; later he turned to television, starring in the mystery series McMillan & Wife (1971–1977).
 His last role was as a guest star on the fifth season (1984–1985) of the primetime ABC soap opera Dynasty, until an AIDS-related illness made it impossible for him to continue.

-Although discreet regarding his sexual orientation, it was known among Hudson's colleagues in the film industry that he was gay.
+Although he was discreet regarding his sexual orientation, it was known among Hudson's colleagues in the film industry that he was gay.
 In 1984, Hudson was diagnosed with AIDS.
 The following year, he became one of the first celebrities to disclose his AIDS diagnosis.
-Hudson was the first major celebrity to die from an AIDS-related illness, on October 2, 1985, at age 59.
+Hudson was the first major American celebrity to die from an AIDS-related illness, at age 59.

 Early life

 Hudson was born Roy Harold Scherer Jr. on November 17, 1925, in Winnetka, Illinois, the only child of Katherine (née Wood), a homemaker and later telephone operator, and Roy Harold Scherer Sr., an auto mechanic.
 His father was of German and Swiss descent, while his mother had English and Irish ancestry.
 He was raised as a Roman Catholic.
 During the Great Depression, Hudson's father lost his job and abandoned the family.
 Hudson's parents divorced when he was four years old; a few years later, in 1932, his mother married Wallace Fitzgerald, a former Marine Corps officer whom young Roy despised.
-Roy was adopted by Fitzgerald without his consent, and his legal name then became Roy Harold Fitzgerald.
+Roy was adopted by Fitzgerald, and his legal name then became Roy Harold Fitzgerald.
 The marriage eventually ended in a bitter divorce and produced no children.

-Hudson attended New Trier High School in Winnetka.
+Hudson attended New Trier High School in Winnetka, the same high school as fellow movie stars Charlton Heston and Ann-Margret.
 At some point during his teenage years, he worked as an usher in a movie theater and developed an interest in acting.
 He tried out for a number of school plays, but failed to win any roles because he could not remember his lines, a problem that continued to occur through his early acting career.